Azure-Samples/azure-search-knowledge-mining/README.md

 This folder contains a small data set in a variety of file formats that can be used to build your solution if you do not have another data set available.

 ## Special Thanks
-Special thanks Microsoft's Early Access innovation Program (EAiP) and to Derek Legenzoff, Christopher Romero, Lauren Mills, amd Chris Lill who wrote a large majority of the code here.
+Special thanks Microsoft's Early Access innovation Program (EAiP) and to Derek Legenzoff, Christopher Romero, Lauren Mills, and Chris Lill who wrote a large majority of the code here.

 ## License
 Copyright (c) Microsoft Corporation